bigbluebutton/bbb-install/README.md

 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200 -g
 ~~~

+You can go to `https://<hostname>/` (where <hostname> is the host name for your BigBlueButton server) to launch the GreenLight interface.
+To give users the ability to create and manage recorded meetings, See the GreenLight documentation for [setting up OAuth2 authentication](http://docs.bigbluebutton.org/install/green-light.html#6-configure-oauth2-optional).

-Finally, you could do all the above with a single command:
+Lastly, you could do all the above with a single command:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200 -s bbb.my-server.com -e info@my-server.com -t -g